-David S. Evans has taught antitrust law and economics at the University of Chicago Law School (2006-present) where he is a Lecturer; University College London Faculty of Laws (2004-present) where he is Executive Director of the Jevons Institute for Competition Law and Economics and Visiting Professor; and Fordham Law School (1985-1995) where he was a Professor.
+David S. Evans has taught antitrust law and economics at the Law School since 2006, where he is a Lecturer, and the University College London Faculty of Laws since 2004, where he is Executive Director of the Jevons Institute for Competition Law and Economics and Visiting Professor He also taught at Fordham University from 1985 to 1995, where he was a Professor.
 He has BA, MA, and PhD degrees, all in economics, from the University of Chicago.

 He has written extensively on industrial organization including more than 150 articles and 8 books.
 His 2006 book, Invisible Engines, co-authored with Andrei Hagiu and Richard Schmalensee, was the Winner of the Business, Management & Accounting category in the 2006 Professional/Scholarly Publishing Annual Awards Competition presented by the Association of American Publishers, Inc. Many of his publications concern antitrust law and economics.